High-Resolution Image Synthesis via Next-Token Prediction: Training Strategy

 While \citet{esser2024scaling} and \citet{li2024hunyuan} meticulously curate high-quality training data, they lack an in-depth examination of the actual sampled training data.
-It is worth noting that the curated training data does not always match the sampled training data and does not guarantee an optimal text-to-image model due to inherent data biases in natural distributions and the potential loss of long-tail data due to sampling.

-\paragraph{Data Bias in Natural Distribution.} The distribution of training data obtained through curation rules typically presents significant biases.
-As illustrated in Fig.~\ref{fig: dist}, since a large volume of training data is often sourced from publicly available internet data, the overall distribution, even post-curation, shows strong concentration regarding resolution and semantic notions.
-This can result in redundant data, thereby reducing the model's overall performance.
+To address this, we propose a statistical analysis and critic model sampling approach for more refined data selection.
+We refer to this novel training strategy as \textbf{data feedback}, and the training pipeline is depicted in Fig.~\ref{fig: data-feedback}.